FAForever/downlords-faf-client/readme.md

 1. Select `Main` as run configuration next to the hammer button in the top right
 1. Compile and start the application by pressing the play button

-A video tutorial is available [here](https://youtu.be/6gsHnt02I_Y).
+A video tutorial is available [here](https://www.youtube.com/watch?v=4Wm-yZpV_q8).
 Don't forget to `Enable annotation processing`.

 ### Linux
-Learn how to install the client on Linux [here](https://github.com/FAForever/downlords-faf-client/wiki/Install-on-Linux).
+Follow the official [FAF Linux installation guide](https://wiki.faforever.com/en/Linux-Install).
+It covers the recommended [`faf-linux` automation scripts](https://github.com/FAForever/faf-linux) and links to the latest video walkthrough.

 ## Open Source Licenses
 |                                                                                                                                                |                                                                                                                                                                                               |